HobnobMancer/pyrewton/index.md

 > Xu, J., Zhang, H., Zheng, J., Dovedo, P., Yin, Y. (2020) 'eCAMI: simultaneous classification and motif identification for enzyme annotation', _Bioinformatics_, 36(7), pp. 2068-2075 https://doi.org/10.1093/bioinformatics/btz908

+In Hobbs _et al._, 2021, the following version of the CAZyme classifiers were evaluated:
+- dbCAN: v2.0.11
+- CUPP: v1.0.14
+- eCAMI: no version given, April 2020 release

 This page covers the specific method used to perform the presented evaluation of the CAZyme classifiers dbCAN, CUPP and eCAMI, including additional supplemenatry material to faciltiate the reporduction of the analysis, as presented in [Hobbs et al., 2021]().

 Information for the general operation of `pyrewton` and support troubleshooting can be found at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/).